nrfconnect/sdk-nrf/applications/asset_tracker_v2/README.rst

 * :option:`CONFIG_PDN_DEFAULT_APN` - Used for manual configuration of the APN.
 An example is ``apn.example.com``.

 The application supports Assisted GPS.
-To set the source of the A-GPS data, set the following options:
+To set the source of the A-GPS data, set the following options in :file:`configuration/agps.conf`:

 * :option:`CONFIG_AGPS_SRC_SUPL` - Sets the external SUPL Client library as A-GPS data source.
 See the documentation on :ref:`supl_client_lib`.
 * :option:`CONFIG_AGPS_SRC_NRF_CLOUD` - Sets nRF Cloud as A-GPS data source.

-The application supports Predicted GPS.
-To enable P-GPS, set the following option:

-* :option:`CONFIG_NRF_CLOUD_PGPS` - Enables requesting and processing of P-GPS data from nRF Cloud.

 Configuration files
 ===================

 The application provides predefined configuration files for typical use cases.
-You can find the configuration files in the :file:`applications/asset_tracker_v2/` directory.
+You can find the configuration files in the :file:`applications/asset_tracker_v2/` and :file:`applications/asset_tracker_v2/configuration` directories.

-It is possible to build the application with overlay files for both DTS and Kconfig to override the default values for the board.
-The application contains examples of Kconfig overlays.

 The following configuration files are available in the application folder:

 * :file:`prj.conf` - Configuration file common for all build targets
+* :file:`configuration/nrf-cloud.conf` - Configuration file to set nRF Cloud as cloud provider
+* :file:`configuration/aws.conf` - Configuration file to set AWS IoT as cloud provider
+* :file:`configuration/azure.conf` - Configuration file to set Azure IoT Hub as cloud provider
+* :file:`configuration/agps.conf` - Configuration file to enable A-GPS
+* :file:`configuration/pgps.conf` - Configuration file to enable P-GPS
+* :file:`configuration/debug.conf` - Configuration file to enable debug features
+* :file:`configuration/low-power.conf` - Configuration file that achieves the lowest power consumption by disabling features that consume extra power like LED control and logging.
 * :file:`boards/thingy91_nrf9160ns.conf` - Configuration file specific for Thingy:91.
 This file is automatically merged with the :file:`prj.conf` file when you build for the ``thingy91_nrf9160ns`` build target.
 * :file:`boards/nrf9160dk_nrf9160ns.conf` - Configuration file specific for nRF9160 DK.
 This file is automatically merged with the :file:`prj.conf` file when you build for the ``nrf9160dk_nrf9160ns`` build target.
-* :file:`overlay-low-power.conf` - Configuration file that achieves the lowest power consumption by disabling features  that consume extra power like LED control and logging.
-* :file:`overlay-debug.conf` - Configuration file that adds additional verbose logging capabilities to the application
 * :file:`boards/<BOARD>/led_state_def.h` - Header file that describes the LED behavior of the CAF LEDs module.

-Generally, Kconfig overlays have an ``overlay-`` prefix and a ``.conf`` extension.
 Board-specific configuration files are placed in the :file:`boards` folder and are named as :file:`<BOARD>.conf`.
 DTS overlay files are named the same as the build target and use the file extension ``.overlay``.
 They are placed in the :file:`boards` folder.
 When the DTS overlay filename matches the build target, the overlay is automatically chosen and applied by the build system.